Ellerbach/LegoDimensions/README.md

 You will find a detailed documentation of the Lego Dimensions protocol [here](https://github.com/Ellerbach/LegoDimensions/blob/main/LegoDimensionsProtocol.md).
 I built this documentation as I did not find anything that detailed.

+French and want to join an amazing community of Adult fan of Lego (AFOL)?
+Check out [FreeLUG](https://www.freelug.org/), the best association for AFOL in France!

 ## Lego Dimensions portal

 The Lego Dimensions portals compatible with this implementation are all except the XBox ones.